 Lithium-ion batteries are an essential part of your daily life, powering everything from smartphones to electric vehicles.
 Their high energy density and efficiency make them the go-to choice for modern electronics.
-However, increasing lithium battery fires have raised serious concerns about electronic safety.
+However, increasing lithium battery fire instances have raised serious concerns about electronic safety.

 Discover the causes of these fires, real-world incidents that highlight the dangers, safety guidelines you can follow and how the industry is working to enhance electronic safety standards.